Tolsa/forest-doc/knowledge-base.md

 ### How does the pricing work?
 <span class="l-category">All products</span>

-Forest is **completely free**, see our [blog post](https://medium.com/@vincentghyssens/a5c93e7a9cb4#.mpng5dnl1).
-That applies to projects and teams of all sizes.
+You can start using Forest for Free - see our [blog post](https://medium.com/@vincentghyssens/a5c93e7a9cb4#.mpng5dnl1) - and scale your admin features at your own pace.

+Our Pro plan give you access to all our premium features, see our [blog post](https://medium.com/into-the-forest/introducing-forest-premium-features-903bad319890).
+We charge you based on the number of activities you make on your production environment in your Forest admin interface.
+This means you will only be charged at the end of the month and based on your level of activity.

-Our Enterprise plan is for bigger companies with particular needs (SLA, dedicated support, etc.): <http://www.forestadmin.com/enterprise>
+Our Enterprise plan is for businesses with specific back office needs requiring dedicated account management and custom setup (SLA, dedicated support, etc.): <http://www.forestadmin.com/pricing>

 # Product